shaguftam15/-asu-marketing-tech-demo-/src/html/README.md

 # ASU Marketing Technology Demo

-> **Disclaimer:** This is a non-official, personal project created for portfolio purposes to demonstrate technical skills for the ASU Manager, Marketing Technology job application.
-It is not affiliated with, endorsed by, or representative of Arizona State University or EdPlus at ASU.
-All branding elements are used under the principle of fair use for demonstration.
+> ⚠️ This project is a personal demo created for educational and job portfolio purposes only.
+It is not affiliated with or endorsed by Arizona State University.

 ## Comprehensive Marketing Technology Implementation for EdPlus at ASU